 Keywords:

-Balsam fir, consumer, climate change, phenology, resource, spruce budworm
+climate change, phenology, consumer, resource, balsam fir, spruce budworm

 1. Introduction

-Anthropogenic climate change has increasingly disrupted ecological interactions for the past century (Pachauri et al. 2014).
+Anthropogenic climate change increasingly disrupts ecological interactions (Pachauri et al. 2014).
 This trend is expected to continue and amplify as interacting species are likely to respond differently to similar environmental changes and selective pressures (Parmesan 2006).
-Trophic interactions between consumers and resources, which are fundamental to the functioning of ecosystems, may be affected by climate change through: (1) direct changes in life history traits (e.g., fecundity, mortality) of consumer and/or resource (Bale et al. 2002), (2) changes in abundance of consumer and/or resource due to cascading effects from other trophic levels (e.g., changes in the consumer’s predators) (Both et al. 2009), and (3) differential shifts in the phenology of consumer and/or resource leading to phenological mismatch (Kharouba et al., 2018).
+Trophic interactions between consumers and resources, which are fundamental to the functioning of ecosystems, may be affected by climate change through: (1) changes in life history traits (fecundity, mortality) of either species (Bale et al. 2002), (2) changes in abundance of consumer and/or resource due to cascading effects from other trophic levels (Both et al. 2009), and (3) differential shifts in the phenology of consumer and/or resource leading to phenological mismatch (Kharouba et al., 2018).

 The concept of phenological mismatch has evolved since its inception in the early 1990s and is still debated today (e.g., Singer and Parmesan 2020’s response to Kharouba and Wolkovich, 2020).
 In its stricter, original form, it states that the recruitment of a consumer is highest if the most energy expensive part of its life cycle is in synchrony with the peak availability of its resource (Cushing 1990).
 The concept was later extended to the case where the phenologies of consumer and resource varied (Visser and Holleman 2001), but still assumed that maximum fitness of the consumer is achieved at phenological synchrony.
 However, recent observations suggest that, in some systems, phenological mismatch is the historical baseline (Singer and Parmesan 2010).
 Historical mismatch can result from trade-offs between fecundity and mortality (Singer and Parmesan 2010), mutualistic interactions (Forrest and Thomson 2012) or intraspecific competition (Iwasa et al. 1983).
 Relaxing the assumption of baseline synchrony complicates predictions of potential climate change impacts.
 Indeed, if synchrony is the baseline, any differential change will be detrimental to the consumer’s fitness.
-If the baseline is a mismatch, a change that decreases asynchrony will likely be beneficial to the consumer (but see Régnière and Nealis 2018) while the opposite might exacerbate the detrimental effect of asynchrony to the point of extinction of the consumer (Singer and Parmesan, 2010).
+If mismatch is the baseline, a decrease in asynchrony will likely benefit the consumer (but see Régnière and Nealis 2018) while an increase might exacerbate the detrimental effect of asynchrony to the point of consumer extinction (Singer and Parmesan, 2010).